-Note: Participants on this program cannot receive PSYC 487 or PSYC 488 Fieldwork credits for the internship; an internship in the field of psychology will be for elective credits only.
+Note: an internship in the field of psychology will be for elective credits only.
+Participants on this program cannot receive PSYC 487 or PSYC 488 Fieldwork credits for the internship.

 Upon arrival in London, and over the course of two to three days, students will participate in a variety of orientation activities.
 FIE’s London Team will conduct a Study in London and Student Life Orientation.
 Both orientation discussions are crucial in helping students adjust to a different academic culture and learning about life in London.
 Interns will have a separate Internship Orientation, where they will meet the Internship Team and get the inside knowledge on making a success of their international internship.